 - 1. Ruddar Datt(ed.), Second Generation Economic Reforms in India, Deep and Deep, New Delhi - 2.
 N.K.Sengupta, Government and Business, Vikas, New Delhi. - 3.
-S. K. Mishra and V. K. Puri, Economic Environment of Business, Himalaya Publishing, New Delhi. - 4.
+S. K. Mishra and V. K. Puri, Economic Environment of Business, Himalava Publishing, New Delhi, - 4.
 Govt. of India, Economic Survey (latest year), Ministry of Finance, Govt. of India, New Delhi. - 5.
 Council for Social Development: India: Social Development Report, Oxford University Press, New Delhi.
-Only latest editions of the above are recommended.

-- 1. Instructions for External Examiner: The question paper shall be divided in two sections.
+Instructions for External Examiner: The question paper shall be divided in two sections.
 Section 'A' shall comprise of eight short answer type questions from whole of the syllabus carrying two marks each, which shall be compulsory.
-Answer to each question should not exceed 50 words normally. - 2.
+Answer to each question should not exceed 50 words normally.
 Section 'B' shall comprise 8 questions (2 questions from each unit).
-The students will be required to attempt four questions selecting one question from each unit. - 3.
+The students will be required to attempt four questions selecting one question from each unit.
 All questions will carry equal marks.